COPYRIGHT © 2003-2020 PLAY BY EAR

 You will get a certificate of completion at each level upon passing the non-compulsory P.B.E.S™ exams.
 However, certificates are not applicable if you do not wish to take exams.

-Just bring yourself, and the given PBE student text book (A5 size), which you will need to bring to every lesson.
+Just bring yourself, and the given PBE student text book (A5 size) and CE card, which you will need to bring to every lesson.

 The requirement of a school deposit is common among established music schools.
 It is retained as a security deposit for us, in the event where students are late or default on their fee payments or if they terminate their lessons without giving the required 4 weeks’ advance notice.